w3c/spec-prod/docs/options.md

       shortName: my-custom-shortname
       previousMaturity: LC
       previousPublishDate: 2014-05-01
-    # Note: The content in W3C_BUILD_OVERRIDE might look like YAML key-value pairs, but it's actually a string.
+    # Warning: The content in W3C_BUILD_OVERRIDE might look like YAML key-value pairs, but it's actually a string.
     # GitHub Actions allow only strings as input.
+    #
     # Info: Above is equivalent to running ReSpec CLI like:
     # respec -s index.html?specStatus=WD&shortName=my-custom-shortname… -o OUTPUT
 ```